Sales execution is an essential part of a revenue operations process, but many teams experience a failure to launch.

 But it’s not as easy as flipping a switch.

-Teams new to sales engagement make the mistake of:
+Teams new to sales execution make the mistake of:

-- Treating sales engagement like a project rather than a program that requires ongoing management and continuous improvement.
+- Treating sales execution like a project rather than a program that requires ongoing management and continuous improvement.

 - Not including the appropriate stakeholders in key decision making processes.

-- Failing to adequately capture the business value in an effective sales engagement strategy in order to secure funding for it.
+- Failing to adequately capture the business value in an effective sales execution strategy in order to secure funding for it.

 - A plan for tech implementation and optimization

 - Ongoing training that involves managers and end users

 - A comprehensive change management strategy at a leadership level

 Feeling stuck with your own sales execution program?